Seventeen more schools and colleges found to have collapse-risk concrete

 The list suggests three secondary schools are providing a mix of face-to-face lessons and remote learning because Raac is present in their buildings.

-Bramhall High School in Stockport, Cheshire, St Thomas a Becket Catholic Secondary School in Wakefield, West Yorkshire, and St Clere’s School in Stanford-le-Hope, Essex, are all offering some remote learning.
+Bramhall High School in Stockport, Cheshire, St Thomas a Becket Catholic Secondary School in Wakefield, West Yorkshire, and St Clere’s School in Stanford-le-Hope, Essex, are currently offering some remote learning.

+Abingdon and Witney College in Oxfordshire was identified by the DfE as a new case where it said mitigations are still under discussion.

 The previous update from the DfE showed there were 214 settings with Raac – and 12 were offering “hybrid” education of face-to-face and remote learning – as of October 16.